 The Michigan State essay is a required (and important!) element of your Michigan State application.
 The essay is basically a personal statement designed to help admissions counselors get to know you better.
 Sure, they'll see your transcript and test scores, but Michigan State also wants to know who you are beyond the data, too.

-As we mentioned earlier, you’ll submit one finished essay as part of your complete Michigan State application packet.
-As of 2018, Michigan State requires prospective students to submit all their application materials—including the MSU essay—via the Common App or the Coalition App, which are online platforms that let you fill out one application and submit it to multiple universities.
+As we mentioned earlier, you'll submit one finished essay as part of your complete Michigan State application packet.
+As of 2020, Michigan State allows prospective students to submit all their application materials—including the MSU essay—either via their own online application system or via the Common App or the Coalition App, which are online platforms that let you fill out one application and submit it to multiple universities.

 Luckily for you, Michigan State doesn't require you to fill out an additional application supplement.
 In other words, the Michigan State admissions essay is the same essay you'll fill out for either the Common App or the Coalition App!
 But that also means that you only have one chance to help MSU's admissions counselors determine whether you're a good fit for the university.